 It's the easiest way to track and create an audit trail so you can show the government how you are spending the money.
 The most important accounting here is around the payroll and related people costs.
-If you track the payroll and benefit spending so that all those costs out of the grant, that is the best way to make it easy to be audit ready once the government tells us what supporting documentation they need.
+If you track payroll and benefit spending so that all those costs come out of the grant, that is the best way to make it easy to be audit ready once the government tells us what supporting documentation they need.

-Do this: Try to have as much of the PPP spending and related expenses come out of this account.
+Do this: Try to have as much of the PPP spending and related expenses as possible come out of this account.
 This may mean asking the vendors who ACH your bank account to use this new account for these services:

 - Payroll & Payroll Taxes